 The Fluor-led LLC, Connect 202 Partners, is a design-build and maintenance partnership comprised of Fluor Enterprises Inc., Granite Construction Co., Ames Construction Inc., Parsons Brinckerhoff Inc. as the lead designer, and Fluor and DBi Services, LLC, providing the long-term maintenance.
-ADOT will fund the project's capital costs with a combination of available public funds from sales tax revenues and tax-exempt bonds.
+ADOT funded the project's capital costs with a combination of available public funds from sales tax revenues and tax-exempt bonds.
 Fluor booked the project in the first quarter of 2016.

 Freeway construction began September 2016 with crews widening the shoulders and extending the existing Loop 202 high-occupancy vehicle lanes from Pecos Road near 48th Street to the I-10/Loop 202 interchange.
 This initial phase was completed prior to mainline freeway construction, which began in early 2017.